jkakar/emacs-configuration/README.md

 The `emacs.d` directory contains `local` and `plugins` subdirectories.
 The `local` directory contains local configuration, organized into files by type.
-The `plugins` directory contains unpackaged emacs modules.
+The `plugins` directory contains emacs modules.